-Lighting gear prices can easily push into the four digits.
-There’s one accessory that costs as little as $20 but allows photographers to manipulate light for some serious pop: light reflectors.
+Lighting gear prices can push into the four digits.
+But a photography reflector is as little as $20.
+And you can use it to manipulate light for some serious pop.

-When it comes to photography, a reflector bounces existing light, and re-directs it back onto the subject.
-Reflectors are excellent tools for adding fill light, creating catch lights in portraits, preventing a silhouette or enhancing a product photo.
+A photography light reflector bounces existing light.
+And re-directs it back onto the subject.
+Reflectors are excellent tools for adding fill light.
+They can also create catch lights in portraits.
+And prevent a silhouette or enhance a product photo.

-And because reflectors are essentially just reflective material , they are also affordable accessories.
-They don’t even require batteries, buttons or cords required.
+And they are also affordable accessories.
+They don’t even need batteries, buttons or cords.

-Reflectors are stepping stones to introduce beginning photographers to lighting.
-But their ability to create soft, flattering light means that many pros still use light reflectors.
+Photography reflectors are stepping stones to introduce beginning photographers to lighting.
+But many pros use them for their ability to create soft, flattering light.
 Right next to their very expensive studio gear!

-Reflectors are very simple photography tools, but there are a few different types.
+Photography reflectors are very simple tools.
+But there are a few different types.
 All reflectors bounce light, but a few subtle changes will affect how that light bounces.

 Size is the biggest consideration.
 The larger a light source is, the softer the light.
 This is a concept that applies whether you are using a strobe with a softbox or a reflector.